 - Take the written test.

-- Once you pass the written test, you will receive your G1 licence and are considered a beginner driver.
+- Once you pass the written test, you will receive your G1 licence and be considered a beginner driver.

 - You then need to wait 12 months before applying for a G2 licence.

 Most auto insurance companies offer a discount or reduced premium for new drivers who have completed a recognized driver training program.
 Some insurers also provide discounts for drivers who have taken a defensive driving course.

 Applying for a new driver’s licence in Ontario based on previous driving experience in your home country

 If you have previous driving experience and a valid licence in your home country, you may belong to one of the following categories:

 - You’re moving from a country where Ontario has a reciprocal arrangement for driver’s licence

 - You’re moving from a country where Ontario does not have a reciprocal arrangement for driver’s licence:

 - You have limited driving experience in your home country (less than two years)